About Us:

 Jasmine Hillier

-Kayak Guide and Yoga teacher
+Kayak Guide and Yoga Teacher

 I am fortunate to have lived much of my life near the Ocean, in Newfoundland and on Vancouver Island.
 I have learned the ocean is to be respected.. but thoroughly enjoyed!
 Through kayak guiding I would like to help others experience the greatness of the world beyond the shore.
 I like to have fun wild crafting, foraging, cooking, snorkelling, dancing, and hanging out with friends and family.